 Bladder Cancer Types, Stages, Grades, Signs, Symptoms, Risk Factors, Diagnostic Procedures, Treatment, Specialists & Doctors

-There are 3 main types of bladder cancers depending upon the kind of tumour:
+There are 3 main types of bladder cancer depending upon the kind of tumour:

-- Urothelial Carcinoma (UCC) also known as Transitional Cell Carcinoma (TCC) is the most common type of all bladder cancer.
+Also known as transitional cell carcinoma (TCC), this is the most common type of bladder cancer.
 It begins in the urothelial cells found in the urinary tract.

-- Smoking and excessive use of tobacco- People with smoking habits such as cigarettes are more likely to suffer from bladder cancer as compared to non-smokers.
+- Smoking and excessive use of tobacco- People with smoking habits are more likely to suffer from bladder cancer as compared to non-smokers.

-- Exposure to certain chemicals such as aromatic amines which are mostly used in dyes and paints and rubber making industries increase the risk of bladder cancer.
+- Exposure to certain chemicals such as aromatic amines which are mostly used in the dyes and paint and rubber-making industries increases the risk of bladder cancer.

 - Certain drugs such as pioglitazone and dietary supplements which contain aristolochic acid may be associated with bladder cancer.

-- People with a history of bladder cancer and other associated problems like kidney stones, bladder irritation are often at higher risks of being diagnosed with bladder cancer or recurring cancer.
+- People with a history of bladder cancer and other associated problems like bladder irritation are often at a higher risk of being diagnosed with bladder cancer or recurring cancer.